 A primary caregiving system is one designed to ensure that your child’s needs are being met.
 Your child is linked to one special kaiako who assumes the major responsibility for ensuring this is occuring.
 This kaiako also becomes the main contact person for communication between your family and LUECC.
 Using kaiako and whanau groups makes it easier to develop trusting partnerships between teachers and families.

-As your child’s primary caregiver we will actively seek to develop an intimate knowledge of routines, interests, development, and temperament of your child and incorporate your caregiving practices from home as much as we can.
-All this ensures that with time and open communication, meaningful relationships develop between caregivers, children and parents, forming the basis for trusting and secure attachments.
+Your child’s kaiako will be assigned during your pre-visits.
+She will then be responsible for talking with you and supporting your child’s settling process, meeting you and your child’s needs as they integrate into LUECC.
+As your child’s kaiako we will actively seek to develop an intimate knowledge of routines, interests, development, and temperament of your child and incorporate your caregiving practices from home as much as we can.
+All this ensures that with time and open communication, meaningful relationships develop between kaiako, children and parents, forming the basis for trusting and secure attachments.
 We work in partnership with you to provide a warm, caring and stimulating environment for your child.
 We believe that secure, nurturing relationships with caring teachers enable children to build strong attachments, the foundation for all future learning.